ADMISSION AND REGISTRATION PROCEDURES

 Registration is not complete unless all tuition and fees have been fully paid by the specified deadlines.
 Students are encouraged to pay their tuition and fees in advance.
 Registration at the allocated time helps to ensure that the classes which students want to take will be opened.
 Students who register late cannot be guaranteed that they will get the classes that they want, as some of the classes may be full, or cancelled due to inadequate enrolment.

-Undergraduate students can register for a maximum of five classes in any one session in the each of the first two terms of an academic year, and for up to three classes in one session in the third term.
-Students who want to attend more classes can enrol for up to a maximum of six courses (18 credits) each term, spread over two different sessions; however, they can do so only if they have an adequate GPA, and also have the prior agreement of either their College Coordinator or the Director of the Office of Student Academic Affairs.
+Graduate students can register for a maximum of three classes in any one session in the each of the first two terms of an academic year, and for up to two classes in one session in the third term.
+Students who want to attend more classes can enrol for up to a maximum of four courses each term, spread over two different sessions; however, they can do so only if they have an adequate GPA, and also have the prior agreement of either their College Coordinator or the Director of the Office of Student Academic Affairs.

 It is the student's responsibility to initiate the processes leading up to their graduation from the University of Cambodia.
 In addition to the normal registration procedures outlined above, all undergraduate students who have only one more term to complete must also: